itserik0/jumpstart-workshop/content/introduction/_index.md

 # Introduction

-Thanks for attending the Jumpstart workshop: **Building Blocks of the Web**.
-This workshop is meant to help you understand the basic building blocks of a web page.
+This workshops is about the **Building Blocks of the Web**.
+It is meant to give you a basic understanding of front-end web development by learning the basic construction of a web page.

-There will be a lot of information.
-You probably won't retain all of it, but that ok.
-This is meant as a taste to what available in front-end development.
+There will be a lot of information and you probably won't retain all of it, but that's ok.
+This is meant to be a taste of what is available in front-end development.
 Mastering it doesn't happen in a 2½ hour course.

 ## What does this workshop assume?

 I assume you are eager to learn more about front-end web development.
-I am aproaching this working assuming you have little if any web development experience.
+All level of experience are welcome here but we are approcaching this workshop assuming attendees have little if any web development experience.

 ## What does this workshop cover?